Dfilono/Python-Random-Codes/Breakout/README.md

 Randomly generates five rows of blocks with health pools randomly chosen between 1 and 7.
 After a block is destoryed, there is a 30% chance for one of three powerups to spawn.
 Powerups include: extra life, speed boost, 10% player size increase, laser gun

 If the players runs out of lives, or kills all blocks, the game will automatically quit.

-## Features to Be Added
-- Audio
-- CRT TV Overlay